- Homosexuality

 Public Opinion

-Colima is missing public opinion data.
+Colima is lacking public opinion data.

 Help expand our understanding of the public's view on LGBTQ+ issues in Colima by sharing a link to a survey from a reputable organization.